17 Best Places to Visit in Colombo

-One of the coolest places to visit in Colombo is also one of the city's newest attractions.
+One of the coolest (and highest) places to visit in Colombo is also one of the city's newest things to do.
 The Colombo Lotus Tower is South Asia's tallest freestanding structure (368 meters/1,168 feet), and a trip to the top rewards visitors with unobstructed views across Colombo and the surrounding cityscape and sea.

-The tower, which houses a lot of telecommunications equipment, has a telecom museum, a shopping mall, a revolving fine dining restaurant, a hotel, and indoor and outdoor observation areas.
-The tower is also a sight to see from the outside – it's covered in LED lighting and presents seasonal themed lighting displays each night.
+The tower, which houses a lot of telecommunications equipment, has a telecom museum, a shopping mall (at the base), a revolving fine dining restaurant and indoor and outdoor observation areas.
+The tower is also a sight to see from the outside - it's covered in LED lighting and presents seasonal themed lighting displays each night.

 The Lotus Tower, designed to replicate a lotus bulb and flower, simultaneously represents the historic culture of the country and its focus on the future.

 The National Museum of Colombo, also called the Sri Lanka National Museum, is the official museum of Sri Lanka and takes you on a journey over the thousands of years of Sri Lankan culture.
 It's one of those museums that has multiple types of media, from artwork to artifacts, as well as clothing, jewelry, coins, arms, and craftwork.
 The displays show both the cultural and natural heritage of the country, presented chronologically, starting with pre-history and leading to the present day.

 Give yourself a few hours to fully explore the collections.
 The museum is housed in a grand Victorian colonial building in central Colombo near Viharamahadevi Park.

 Sri Lanka's first (and only) planetarium can be a fascinating way to escape the hot sun.
 The planetarium is located at the University of Colombo.
 There's a public entrance across from Independence Square.
 The large auditorium has 570 seats with a domed ceiling, and the night sky and its constellations are projected onto it.